stuartburrell/stuartburrell.github.io/_pages/talks.md

 <!--[See a map of all the places I've given a talk!](https://stuartburrell.github.io/talkmap.html)-->

 ## International conferences and meetings
-Local structure of elliptical polynomial spirals
-*British Early Career Mathematicians’ Colloquium, July 2021.*

 Dimension and deformation of elliptical polynomial spirals
 *Junior Ergodic Theory Meeting (JETS), November 2020.*